Famous Landmarks in Greece to Visit in All 14 Greek Regions

 Minoan Palace of Knossos

-Just beyond the capital city, Heraklion, lies Crete’s top tourist attractions and most famous historical landmark: the Minoan Palace of Knossos.
+Just beyond Heraklion, the regional capital city, you’ll find Crete’s top tourist attractions and most famous historical landmark: the Minoan Palace of Knossos.

 This royal palace and four other archaeological sites display the arts and sciences of a highly advanced prehistoric culture: the Minoans.